laryn/scheduler/README.md

  - Install this module and its dependencies using the official [Backdrop CMS instructions](https://backdropcms.org/guide/modules)
- - Grant users the permission "Schedule content publication" so they can set when the content they create are to be (un)published.

 ## Configuration and Usage

+ - Grant users the permission "Schedule content publication" to allow them to set when the content they create is to be (un)published.
  - Checkboxes are provided when configuring content types, allowing you to enable scheduled publishing and/or unpublishing for that content type:
  ![Scheduler Configuration](https://github.com/backdrop-contrib/scheduler/blob/1.x-1.x/images/scheduler-content-type-configuration.jpg "Scheduler Configuration")